An Application of the Moving Frame Method to Integral Geometry in the Heisenberg Group

-Proposition \ref{norpara} shows that a horizontally regular curve can always be reparametrized by the parameter $s$ satisfying $|\gamma _{\xi }^{^{\prime }}(s)|=1$ for all $s$.
-Such the curve is called being with \textbf{horizontally unit-speed} and the parameter $s$ is called \textbf{the horizontal arc-length} for $\gamma(s)$, which is unique up to a constant.
-Through the article the length of the vectors $|\cdot |$ and the inner product $<\cdot,\cdot>$ are defined with respect to the Levi-metric, and the orthonormality of the vectors $\mathring{e}_1$ and $\mathring{e}_2$ on the contact plane $\xi$ is always in the sense of Levi-metric.
+In the context of contact geometry, some authors call the horizontally regular curves \textit{Le\-gendrian curves}, for example, in \cite{FT,Gi, G, MM}.
+Proposition~\ref{norpara} shows that any horizontally regular curve can be uniquely reparametrized by \textit{horizontal arc-length}~$s$, up to a~constant, such that $|\gamma _{\xi}^{\prime}(s)|=1$ for all $s$, and called the curve being \textit{with horizontal unit-speed}.
+Throughout the article, we always take for granted that the length $|\cdot |$ and the inner product $\langle\cdot,\cdot\rangle$ are def\/ined on the contact bundle in the sense of Levi-metric.